briandailey/briandailey.github.com/_posts/2017-03-09-mapping-nad-83-data-with-geodjango.md

 This will output a nice GeoJSON document that is projected in WGS84, useful for showing on the web with a tool like Leaflet.js.
-Note that we did not need to even provide the `srid` parameter here.
+Note that we did not need to even provide the `srid` parameter here since it defaults to WGS84 (4326).